YOGA SPARŚA INTEGRATION THERAPY

 ABOUT YOGA SPARŚA INTEGRATION THERAPY

 Yoga Sparśa Integration Therapy is a method of bodywork therapy integrating DermoNeuroModulation, Rolfing® Structural Integration, and traditional principles of Yoga.
-It is informed by convergent evidence from fields in neuroscience, like pain physiology, polyvagal theory, and clinical neurodynamics, as well as clinical observations in various manual therapies and the exhaustive self-experimentation of its founder, Jackson Penfield-Cyr.
+It is informed by convergent evidence from fields in neuroscience, like pain physiology, behavioral psychology, and clinical neurodynamics, as well as clinical observations in various manual therapies and the exhaustive self-experimentation of its founder, Jackson Penfield-Cyr.

 DermoNeuroModulation (DNM) is an up-to-date explanatory model and systems-thinking approach to manual therapy.
 (Dermo means "skin".
 Neuro means "nervous system".
 Modulation means "change".)
 It is a biopsychosocial framework, congruent with the science of pain physiology and thus applicable in working with people in pain.